-A healthy new spin on the classic "bean salad,” Summer Flageolet Beans with Grilled Veggies Provençal combines prized heirloom flageolet beans with grilled summer vegetables, capers, and a tangy anchovy and dijon vinaigrette.
-This bean salad is sure to liven up your summer menu!
+A healthy new spin on the classic "bean salad," Grilled Veggie Salad with White Beans combines prized heirloom flageolet beans (or other white beans) with grilled summer vegetables, capers, and a tangy anchovy and dijon Provençal-style vinaigrette.
+This veggie bean salad is sure to liven up your summer menu!

 Flageolet beans - aka "caviar beans" - are tiny, tender, robust beans that originated in France.
 This French bush type bean has an inedible pod with small kidney shaped beans.
 The beans (seeds) may range in color from white to yellow to black.
 The most prized, however, are the flageolet vert or green flageolet.